 It is best to check the fluid level when the transmission is at normal operating temperature (170-180°F / 77-82°C).
 This normally occurs after at least 15 miles (25 km) of driving.
 At normal operating temperature the fluid cannot be held comfortably between the fingertips.
-You can read the transmission sump temperature in the EVIC display (refer to "Electronic Vehicle Information Center [EVIC]" for further information).
+You can read the transmission sump temperature in the EVIC/ DID screen (refer to "Electronic Vehicle Information Center [EVIC]" or "Driver Information Display (DID)" for further information).